Matti02co/audio-urgency-classifier-pyspark/README.md

 - Best performance was achieved using **combined audio + text features**, with up to **100% accuracy**.
 - Logistic Regression and Random Forest consistently outperformed GBT.
 - Audio-only and text-only features were also effective, but slightly less accurate.

 ---

-## Dependencies

-- Python 3.x
-- PySpark
-- Librosa
-- Parselmouth (Praat Python bindings)
-- scikit-learn
-- Google Colab (for ease of use with Drive)

----